bkuhn/talks/SoC-Mentor-Summit-2011/npo.markdown

 + Those who care most about software are usually *not* shareholders.

-+ Interests only align sometimes with community.
++ Interests do align sometimes with software freedom community.

++ Common ground is needed so multiple for-profits can participate.

 # Non-Profits are Different